Your donations at work in the Reserve

 The Torrey Pines Docent Society maintains the Visitor Center exhibits and manages the Museum Shop.
 In 2006 with funding from TPA and the Josephine Stedem Scripps Foundation, a major renovation of the Docent Library was completed, giving the docents a modernized work room and secure storage for their valuable book collection on natural history.
 To read more, please see the Winter 2007 issue of our TPA Journal.
 Another upgrade to the Lodge funded by TPA and the Ellen Browning Scripps Foundation is the gas-log fireplace, creating a more healthful, smoke-free atmosphere in the Museum that protects visitors, parks staff, and the collections.

-TPA and The Seeley Foundation have funded the Historic Structure Report for the Lodge that will enable state parks and TPA to move forward with restoration plans and seek grant support.
-The report will be completed in 2012.
+TPA and The Seeley Foundation funded the Historic Structure Report for the Lodge that enabled state parks and TPA to move forward with restoration plans and seek grant support.
 Please view our web film about the Lodge --

 Bark Beetle Monitoring